Plants produced by certain new genomic techniques

 To align existing EU legislation on GMOs with new developments, on 5 July 2023, the European Commission tabled a proposal for a regulation on plants obtained by NGTs.

-The scope of this initiative are plants produced by targeted mutagenesis (a set of techniques, allowing modifications of the genome without the insertion of foreign DNA), including cisgenesis (a modification of the genetic material of an organism with a sequence from the same species or one closely related).
+The initiative covers plants produced by targeted mutagenesis (a set of techniques, allowing modifications of the genome without the insertion of foreign DNA), including cisgenesis (a modification of the genetic material of an organism with a sequence from the same species or one closely related).
 The proposal does not include plants obtained by NGTs that introduce genetic material from a non-crossable species (transgenesis).
 Such techniques remain subject to the existing GMO legislation.

 The Commission proposal is structured around two categories of plants aiming to distinguish varieties "considered equivalent to conventional plants" – 'NGT 1 plants' – from all other plants obtained through NGTs – 'NGT 2 plants'.
 The proposal considers an NGT plant equivalent to conventional plants "when it differs from the parent plant by no more than 20 genetic modifications".
 For their part, 'NGT 2 plants' are defined by default: they include all other varieties obtained through NGTs.